marchelbling/marc.helbling.fr/content/post/2014-09-22-practical-git-introduction.md

 ## Why git?

 Version control is not a new problem.
-Alternatives to git are numerous and wether git is better than those alternatives will not be discussed here.
+Alternatives to git are numerous and whether git is better than those alternatives will not be discussed here.
 However let’s just list some of the attractive features provided by git:

 * free/open source/binaries available for all major platforms
 * decentralized